iissms/dublication_removal/README.md

 Key options:

 - `--limit` – Restrict the number of questions pulled from the database.
 Start with a manageable limit while validating the workflow.
-Training on the full ~2M question set requires substantial RAM and time; scale gradually.
+Even though batches are now built lazily, training on the full ~2M question set still demands time and disk space for the exported embeddings, so scale gradually.
 - `--chunk-size` – Controls how many rows are streamed from MySQL per roundtrip (default `5000`).
 Increase it if you have ample memory and want faster transfers; decrease it if you see memory pressure.